 Workers have stricter limitations that block them from suing their employer in many cases.
 However, any of the third-party actors listed above could be sued for injuries on a job site.
 To prove that they were at fault, you will need to show evidence that they did something “negligent.”
 In injury cases, negligence refers to a breach of a legal duty that they owed you that ended up causing injuries, such as the following:

 - Manufacturers who produce dangerous power tools or faulty safety gear

 - Drivers who cause a car accident inside a construction zone by violating traffic laws

 - Construction site operators who fail to get gas and power lines marked before digging

-If you faced any kinds of serious injuries on a construction site, check with a Long Island lawyer to determine what right you have to seek compensation.
+If you faced any kinds of serious injuries on a construction site, check with a Bronx construction accident and injury lawyer to determine what right you have to seek compensation.
 Sometimes, complex situations can occur where you may meet exceptions even if you would otherwise be unable to sue.
 A free consultation with an attorney can help you determine your eligibility, and your Manhattan construction accident attorney can explain the options you have moving forward.

 In many cases, filing a lawsuit is the best way to maximize your damages where accepting insurance payments or worker benefits might fall short.
-Check with a Brooklyn attorney to find out which route to recovery is best in your case.
+Check with a Long Island construction Injury attorney to find out which route to recovery is best in your case.

 Call Our New York Construction Site Accident Lawyers

 If you were hurt on a construction site and need help getting compensation and understanding your rights, call The Carrion Law Firm.
-Our Queens construction site accident lawyers offer free legal consultations.
+Our Staten Island construction site accident lawyers offer free legal consultations.
 Call (718) 841-0083 today.